-Figure 4.4: Historical sightings of harbour porpoise along the Lincolnshire and Norfolk coastlines between 2002 and 2016.
+Figure 4.6: Historical sightings of harbour porpoise along the Lincolnshire and Norfolk coastlines between 2002 and 2016.
+The positions marked indicate the centre of the grid reference describing observer position, thus some locations appear on land.

-Figure 4.5: Aerial sightings of harbour porpoise (and other small cetaceans and pinnipeds) along the inshore waters of the east Coast between 2004 and 2006.
+Figure 4.7: Aerial sightings of harbour porpoise (and other small cetaceans and pinnipeds) along the inshore waters of the east Coast between 2004 and 2006.